localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 default, the GitLab-managed runners use a Docker Machine executor.
 Some other available executor options are: SSH, Shell, Parallels, VirtualBox, Docker, Docker Autoscaler, Kubernetes.

-Sometimes visualising the components of a pipeline can be tricky, so let's simplify this into a diagram:
+Sometimes visualizing the components of a pipeline can be tricky, so let's simplify this into a diagram:

 {{< figure src="gitlab-ci-diagram.png" width="80%" height="auto">}}